(UW NetID required)

 - 1 credit: minimum of 160 hours over at least 4 weeks

-Approval of a position for academic credit is also based on a number of additional criteria, such as: the student’s satisfactory academic progress, type of agency, project and tasks performed in the position as specified in an agreement with the supervisor, and the relationship of the internship to the student’s degree program and field.
+Approval of a position for academic credit also is based on several additional criteria, such as: the student’s satisfactory academic progress, type of employer, expected projects and tasks during the internship, and the relationship of the internship to the student’s degree program and field.
 A maximum of 3 internship credits may be counted toward a La Follette School master’s degree.

-Many governmental and nonprofit organizations advertise “internship” positions.
-Students are encouraged to explore these opportunities but to be aware that such positions may or may not meet the La Follette School requirements for internship credit.
+Many government and nonprofit organizations advertise “internship” positions; however, not all positions will meet the La Follette School’s requirements for internship credit.
 Awarding credit for work is entirely a La Follette School decision.
-Such credit may be given to positions not labeled “internships” by the employing organization, and credit may be denied to positions that are labeled “internships.”
+Credit may be given to positions not labeled “internships” by the employer, and credit may be denied to positions that are labeled “internships.”

-Please see Section 10 of the Student Handbook for more detailed information regarding internship and PA 827 requirements.
+Please see Section 10 of the Student Handbook for more details about internship and PA 827 requirements.